 for the whole story click the link at the top of the page

-Virginia Burke of Beverly Mass was the Winner of the Cape Ann Animal Aid – Winter Bash Raffle, held at Cruiseport Feb 20th She adopted her dog “Tank” about a year ago from the Cape Ann Animal Aid, and they decided to re-donate the prize, a 42: Panasonic Flat Screen TV back to the shelter to help raise money for the new facilities..
+Virginia Burke of Beverly Mass was the Winner of the Cape Ann Animal Aid – Winter Bash Raffle, held at Cruiseport Feb 20th.
+She adopted her dog “Tank” about a year ago from the Cape Ann Animal Aid, and after winning the raffle (a 42″ Panasonic Flat Screen TV ) they decided to re-donate the prize, back to the shelter to help raise money for the new facilities..

-Ginny is a Three Time Winner, she has Tank, won a TV, and donated to a worth cause.
+Ginny is a Three Time Winner, she has Tank, won a TV, and donated to a worthy cause.

 Even though this week has been one of the busiest ever, I got a chance to try out my new Nikon D90’s capabilities in low light last night at Lat 43.
 Usually the lighting makes it so I have to post-process in Photo Shop to pull out the image.
 Last night I was able to set ISO at 3200 and shoot at 1/60th at F2.8.
 It’s grainy but not bad.
 I’ve got a lot to learn, but that’s half the fun!